 Deep keratitis affects deeper corneal layers.
 There can be a scar left after healing which may or may not affect your vision, depending on where the scar is located.

-In addition to bacterial keratitis, there are a number of other types of keratitis eye infection, some of which include:
+In addition to bacterial keratitis, there are a number of other types of keratitis, some of which include:

 - Amoebic keratitis (usually affecting contact lens wearers, it is often caused by Acanthamoeba);

 - Viral keratitis (usually caused by herpes simplex and herpes zoster viruses);

 - Photokeratitis (due to intense ultraviolet radiation exposure, e.g. snow blindness or welder's arc eye).